frankban/django-endless-pagination/doc/multiple_pagination.rst

     {% endfor %}
     {% show_pages %}

-Again the decorator ``page_template`` simplifies the management of Ajax requests in views.
+Again, the decorator ``page_template`` simplifies the management of Ajax requests in views.
 You must, however, map different paginations to different page templates.

-You can chain decorator's calls relating a template with the associated querystring key, e.g.::
+You can chain decorator calls relating a template to the associated querystring key, e.g.::

     from endless_pagination.decorators import page_template